wagearea.com

 Year-on-year comparison data is not yet available.

-The median hourly rate for a public relations and communications directors in the UK is £39.65 (ONS ASHE 2025).
+The median hourly rate for public relations and communications directors in the UK is £39.65 (ONS ASHE 2025).

 About this data